The capital city

 Facilities: Restrooms, showers, firewood, satellite TV.

 1-mile hiking trail through a scenic area with large trees

-23 mile long trail in De Soto National Forest traverses longleaf pine covered ridges, pitcher plant savannas, flooded tupelo/bald cypress swamps, offering excellent wildlife viewing
+Tuxachanie Hiking Trail is a 13.8-mile long trail that traverses longleaf pine covered ridges, pitcher plant savannas and flooded tupelo/bald cypress swamps.

 THE OFFICIAL TOURISM RESOURCE FOR THE STATE OF MISSISSIPPI